tarikkirgin/tarikkirgin.com/README.md

 # tarikkirgin.com

-This is the code for my personal website [here](https://tarikkirgin.com) built using [Astro](https://astro.build/).
+This is the code for my personal website [here](https://tarikkirgin.com).

 ## Inspiration

-This website was heavily inspired by Anthony Fu's [wonderful site](https://antfu.me/)!
+This website was heavily inspired by Anthony Fu's [website](https://antfu.me/) alongside utilising information from Edward Kim's [site](https://bepyan.me).